ktravers/ktravers.github.io/_posts/2015-02-16-refash-your-bash.md

 ---
 layout: post
-title: How to Configure a Sick Bash Prompt
+title: Refash' Your Bash - Bash Prompt Customization
 ---

 When I was just starting out learning to code, it was clear from day one that I'd be spending _a lot_ of time in Terminal, so one of the first things I did was learn how to fine tune my bash profile, starting with the bash prompt.